-The final section of this Handbook will outline various resources and information that may be valuable to you as a Graduate Program Director Here you will find resources such as the full list of graduate programs offered by GVSU, an admissions communications guide, and a sample outline of a Graduate Student Program Handbook.
+The last section of this Handbook will outline various resources and information that may be valuable to you as a Graduate Program Director.
+Here, you will find resources such as the full list of graduate programs offered by GVSU, an admissions communications guide, and a sample outline of a Graduate Student Program Handbook.

-APPENDIX A - GRADUATE PROGRAMS AT GVSU (2023-24)
+APPENDIX A - GRADUATE PROGRAMS AT GVSU (2024-25)

-The Graduate School website has The most up-to-date listing of all Masters and Doctoral Degree list.
+The Graduate School website has the most up-to-date listing of all Masters and Doctoral Degree list.